Livingston, Texas: Recreation

 Lake Evelyn is within the borders of Camp Cho-Yeh, which began operation in the 1940s; it continues to operate as a summer camp and retreat center.
-Cho-Yeh means 'land of tall pines', and was so named because of the large pine trees on the property.
-Cho-Yeh is also used by Texas A&M Galveston for their yearly Fish Camp to introduce TAMUG students to the traditions of the university system.
+Cho-Yeh means "land of tall pines", and was so named because of the large pine trees on the property.
+Cho-Yeh is also used by Texas A&M Galveston for its yearly Fish Camp to introduce TAMUG students to the traditions of the university system.